bas24/meaningcloud-api/README.md

-Meaningcloud API wrapper in Golang.
+Meaningcloud API client written in Golang.

 Link to <a href="https://www.meaningcloud.com">Meaningcloud.com</a>